What is a Callout Notification?

 Here's a preview of a callout with parameters.

-You can enable Callout Authentication through Z-Billing Settings (or Z-Payment Settings or Z-Finance Settings) > Setup Profiles, Notifications and Email Templates.
+- Navigate to Settings > Billing (or Payment or Finance) > Setup Profiles, Notifications and Email Templates.

 |Username (required)||The username associated with the receiver service of the callout.|